National Archives of Finland: Access

 In principle, all material stored in the National Archives is public and available to everyone for free.
 However, the usage of some material is restricted due to legislation, agreements made with donors, or the condition of the documents.

 The National Archives has several online services and databases for clients.
 Arkistojen Portti contains information about different types of documents and how to access them.
-Astia is used to order documents to be studied in the reading rooms.
+Astia is used to search and view all the material, including digital material, and to order documents to be studied in the reading rooms.
 It is also used for ordering documents to be delivered to different branches of the archives, requesting access to restricted documents, and ordering reproductions.
-Vakka is a collection database that has lists and descriptions of archived material, while documents from the Defense Administration is listed in the Aarre archive register.

-In addition to databases, the National Archives also has a digital archive, founded in 2003.
-It has mainly documents free from copyright and other restrictions, which can be viewed, downloaded and used freely.
-As of May 2018, over 69.2 million files have been uploaded to the digital archives.

 Despite ongoing digital preservation and accessibility efforts, very little of the collections has been digitized.
 If you are hoping to access specific records in the National Archives of Finland, it may be necessary to contact them or visit their locations in-person.

 Genealogy

 The National Archives of Finland has many resources for genealogical research for those interested in Finnish ancestry.
-Many records are available online through the Digital Archives of the National Archives of Finland.
+Many records are available online through the 'Astia' web service.
 Their website is available in English, however the digitized documents have not been translated.

 Much of the genealogical records available at the National Archives of Finland consist of parish records from the Lutheran church.
 The Church Law of 1686 required Lutheran priests to keep parish records containing information on events such as births, marriages, and deaths.
 These records were used as official census lists for 300 years.
 As such, these records are notable for the length of time that they span and their accuracy.